This is a typical conversation that we can get among mothers: Before having my little girl, I used to be a shopaholic.

 ⇒ Related Read: Why Boredom May Be Good For Your Child

 1. Be mummy’s Crime Scene Investigator (CSI)

 Note it down on the notebook and make a comparison between the items.
-Suggest your child that this is a secret mission and he/she have to do it very discretely.
-Your child needs to collect at least twenty artifacts before he/she can show you the list for discussion.
+Suggest your child that this is a secret mission and he/she has to do it very discreetly.
+Your child needs to collect at least twenty artefacts before he/she can show you the list for discussion.